 You become eligible to collect Social Security retirement benefits at age 62.
 You can check on your eligibility, earnings history and estimated future benefits on the Social Security statement at your online My Social Security account.

 Keep in mind

-- While you can start collecting retirement benefits at age 62, your payments are reduced if you claim them before reaching full retirement age (FRA), which is 66 and 4 months for people born in 1956, 66 and 6 months for someone born in 1957, and gradually going up to 67.
+- While you can start collecting retirement benefits at age 62, your payments are reduced if you claim them before reaching full retirement age (FRA), which is which is 66 and 6 months for people born in 1957, 66 and 8 months for someone born in 1958, and gradually going up to 67.
 If you wait until FRA to file, you qualify for 100 percent of the benefit calculated from your lifetime earnings.